Xiahou Ba: Defection from Wei to Shu

 In 249, after a coup d'état by Sima Yi against Cao Shuang, a lot of the latter's affiliates were also put to death; being a close friend and associate of Cao Shuang, Xiahou Ba was sensitive to the political developments and grew suspicious of Sima Yi's faction.
 Soon, Xiahou Xuan, who had the staff of authority to command troops over Liang and Yong provinces, was ordered to the capital under the guise of a promotion.
 Fraught with dread, Xiahou Ba discussed the issue with Xiahou Xuan, and persuaded the latter to flee with him to Shu.
 But Xiahou Xuan refused and said "I won't live as a guest in a kingdom of barbarians!"
 What further perturbed Xiahou Ba was the person who succeeded Xiahou Xuan's former position was none other than Guo Huai, whom Xiahou Ba had a personal feud with.
 Therefore, Xiahou Ba embarked on his lone journey into Shu.

 On his way to Shu, Xiahou Ba lost his way and went into a dead end in a valley, where he ran out of food and resorted to killing his horse, taking the carcass as a last supper.
 He kept walking until his legs were crippled, then he laid beneath a shadow projected from a large rock, and asked travellers for direction, but still could not figure out how to get out from the dead end.
 When the locals reported the presence of a lame beggar who looked like the great general Xiahou Ba who attacked them years ago, the Shu emperor, Liu Shan, hurriedly sent a rescue team to escort his uncle-in-law to the Shu capital, Chengdu.

 Years ago, Xiahou Ba's cousin, Lady Xiahou, was abducted by the Shu general Zhang Fei and became his wife.
-As a consequence, the Liu clan and Xiahou clan were linked together though Liu Shan's marriage with Empress Zhang (Zhang Fei's daughter).
+As a consequence, the Liu clan and Xiahou clan were linked together though Liu Shan's marriage with Zhang Fei's daughter.
 That was why Liu Shan called his son a grandnephew of the Xiahou family.
 Whether it was for political reasons or a private family issue, Liu Shan appointed the handicapped Xiahou Ba as General of Chariots and Cavalry in Shu.